Get

 If you believe your pup has gotten into something they shouldn’t have, you need to take them to the veterinarian as soon as possible.
 Some products can be life-threatening if you don’t seek immediate treatment.
 You can also try calling the ASPCA Animal Poison Control Center at (888) 426-4435 for advice.

-Epilepsy isn’t just a condition that affects humans; our dogs can develop this neurological disorder, too.
-This condition is characterized by recurrent seizures without a known cause.
-Other than shaking, other signs of epilepsy include drooling, loss of consciousness, stumbling, falling over, neck stiffening, and loss of bladder and bowel control.
+Epilepsy isn’t just a condition that affects humans; our dogs can develop this neurological disorder too.
+This condition is characterized by recurrent seizures with or without a known cause.
+Seizures in dogs may cause involuntary movements, muscle twitching, paddling, loss of consciousness, neck stiffening, and loss of bladder and bowel control.

 Please note, however, that dogs do not need to have epilepsy to have seizures.
 Seizures are a sign, not a disease.
 They’re a manifestation of abnormal motor activity occurring in the brain.